 Personally I prefer a plate of green chard with few salted anchovies and a glass of local red wine.

-An article written by Mila Hvilshoj (Fast food with a Dalmatian Twist) announces a new shop in Bosanska street n° 4 suitable for fast food lovers, but quite different as it is offering traditional snacks that are rare to find.
+Be sure to also visit a new shop in Bosanska street n° 4 suitable for fast food lovers, but quite different as it is offering traditional snacks that are rare to find.

 Split’s Dalmatian cuisine is typically Mediterranean due to its ingredients and preparation, and meets all medical and nutritional recommendations for a healthy and well-balanced diet.